woodrad/gpgref/README.md

 # gpgref
-My personal GnuPG configuration
+My personal GnuPG configuration.

+It should work on GNU+Linux systems running gnupg v1 or v2 and Windows running Gpg4win available at https://www.gpg4win.org.

 ### Installation
 Copy gpg.conf to ~/.gnupg/ or %APPDATA%/gnupg/ on Windows with Gpg4Win.

 ### OpenSSH Support
-Copy gpg-agent.conf to ~/.gnupg/ or %APPDATA%/gnupg on Windows with Gpg4Win available at https://www.gpg4win.org/.
+Copy gpg-agent.conf to ~/.gnupg/ or %APPDATA%/gnupg on Windows with Gpg4Win.

 ####Linux Only: Add .pam_environment or .bashrc to your home directory ~/